 - Gravity would make the universe accelerate inwardly (or given its current expansion, would make that expansion decelerate), but observations suggest it is doing the opposite.

 Scientists have sufficient faith in gravitational theory that they cite

-it to assert galaxies must include matter that has yet
+it to assert galaxies and galaxy clusters must include matter that has yet

 to be seen (dark matter), and that there must be an as-yet-unexplained